KanjisOFScraper/kanjisofscraper.github.io/README.md

 # Use
   This script is written to allow you to use cookie info to access your OnlyFans subscriptions so you can download a creators content to your local machine.
+  THE SCRAPER ONLY WORKS IF YOU HAVE ACTIVE SUBCRIPTIONS!!!
+If you do not have an active sub to the person who you want to scrape the content from, the scraper won't work.
+You won't get free content with this!!!!

   After you download everything from this github, go into the /.settings folder and open the 'config.json' file and fill in the info you need.